Khairul-Bashar-sudo/vehicle-rental-system/README.md

 This project is private.
 Unauthorized use is prohibited.

+## Team & Contributions

+This project was developed as a group project.

+Contributions:
+- Yaksh Baria: Core application logic and feature implementation
+- Khairul Bashar: Database design and management (schema design, queries, data handling)

 ---

 **Questions?** Check the `.env.example` file for configuration template or review the IMPLEMENTATION_SUMMARY.md for detailed implementation notes.